Intervention/image/README.md

 # Intervention Image Class

-Image handling and manipulation.
+Image handling and manipulation based on PHP GD library.
 Made to work with **Laravel 4** but runs also standalone.

 ## Installation